 At the University of Bristol I am working with colleagues on a research project that focusses on identifying the challenges, differences (and similarities) in supervision across the disciplines.

 In the University of Stavanger, Norway I continue to lead a Supervisor Development Programme which includes academics from Nord University and the University of Agder.
-We have now had about 150 graduating from this intensive 3 module programme.
+We have now had about 150 supervisors graduating from this intensive 3 module programme.
 I lead a team for HSN, another university doing similar work in the South of Norway.

-Earlier this year we held the very first residential ‘Train the Trainer’ workshop in Norway, to help those who would like to run their own supervisor developer programmes.
+A few months ago we held the very first residential ‘Train the Trainer’ workshop in Norway, to help those who would like to run their own supervisor developer programmes.
 There were 14 participants from 6 different universities.
 There is an excellent team supporting this work at the University of Stavanger.

 Some recent keynotes and conference presentations from 2017 include: PhD Supervision and using Digital Tools (Nord University), Exploring Ethics – Managing Research (SVA, Sweden), Enhancing Research Supervision (Liverpool John Moores University) Shaping a framework for Research Supervision (Norwegian Nurses Association) Effective Doctoral Supervision (Norwegian Neuroscience Network and Digital Life Research School) ‘Using Identity Theory to explore transitions into and out of the doctorate’ at the University of Bristol.
 Factors impacting the relationship between the supervisor and the doctoral candidate (UHR – the universities network), Supervisor Development: from shared needs to policy development (UKCGE Stratford), Exploring ethics in managing research for Sveriges Lantbruksuniversitet (SLU) in Sweden.
 Supporting the development of doctoral supervisors in Tromso 2017 and ‘Challenge, Change and Opportunity’ both for the Norwegian Annual Doctoral Education Management Conference in Trondheim in June 2016.